rlyle/KrakenBot/readme.md

 This is my implementation of a trading bot that I use with the Kraken Exchange.
 I've seen a bit of success with it, please feel free to download and have fun!

 # Installing
+Firstly, this document assumes you have node.js & npm already installed on your machine.
+See https://docs.npmjs.com/downloading-and-installing-node-js-and-npm if you don't.

 You can install as a command line tool by running the following commmand.
 On some systems you might need to run the command line as administrator or use sudo to install this script globally.
 ```
 npm install -g .